Examples of Faculty Development Pathways

 Instructional Technology & Canvas Support

-Support is provided to faculty for using the Canvas learning management system, and other available instructional technologies (e.g., Canvas Studio, Ally accessibility checker from Blackboard).
-Faculty and students have 24/7 access to the Canvas support line and chat.
-Faculty members also receive more robust support for instructional technologies and Canvas from professional staff and student online learning assistants.
-The ITS Help Desk is available to provide students with technical support.
+CIRT provides faculty with assistance in utilizing the Canvas learning management system, along with other instructional technologies such as Canvas Studio and the Ally accessibility checker.
+Both instructors and students have access to the Canvas support line and chat services.
+Faculty members receive comprehensive support for instructional technologies, accessibility needs, and Canvas from professional staff and online learning assistants.
+For UNF students requiring technical assistance, the ITS Help Desk is readily available.

 Affordable Content Initiative

-Instructional designers and a designated librarian encourage, support, and offer guidance for low-cost or no-cost instructional content.
+Instructional designers and designated online learning librarians encourage, support, and offer guidance for low-cost or no-cost instructional content.
 The open educational resource program seeks to lower college costs for UNF students by encouraging UNF faculty to adopt quality open resources in their courses.
-Faculty are encouraged to participate in this program and receive a stipend after attending a cohort kickoff meeting and fully integrating open educational resources in their courses.
+Faculty are encouraged to participate in this program and receive a stipend after fully integrating open educational resources into their courses.

 Accessibility Support